 - valvular regurgitation

 Cardiac CT angiography may demonstrate endocarditic vegetations as hypoattenuating filling defects surrounded by intravenous contrast material.
 Cardiac gated CT angiography can also demonstrate valve tissue destruction, and perivalvular extension with pseudoaneurysm or fistula formation.
 CT may miss small vegetations.

-Cardiac MRI can detect valvular vegetation features of IE. The appearance of vegetations depends on the imaging sequence used and ranges from low to intermediate signal intensity and isointense to muscle with balanced steady-state free precession (SSFP) and inversion-recovery sequences.
+Cardiac MRI can detect valvular vegetation features of infective endocarditis.
+The appearance of vegetations depends on the imaging sequence used and ranges from low to intermediate signal intensity and isointense to muscle with balanced steady-state free precession (SSFP) and inversion-recovery sequences.
 Post-gadolinium images may show enhancement of the vegetations and abscess.
-In the absence of vegetations, MR can demonstrate delayed enhancement representing endothelial inflammation of the cardiovascular structures, which can contribute to the diagnosis and treatment planning of IE 2.
+In the absence of vegetations, MR can demonstrate delayed enhancement representing endothelial inflammation of the cardiovascular structures, which can contribute to the diagnosis and treatment planning of infective endocarditis 2.
 Cardiac MR imaging also allows quantification of regurgitation fraction.

 Treatment and prognosis

-Septic emboli occur in 12-40% of IE cases 3.
+Septic emboli occur in 12-40% of infective endocarditis cases 3.
 It can affect any organ or tissue in the body with an arterial supply: